IT Women Mentoring Program

 - As a guide for participant's professional development.

-- The opportunity to present the results of their work in person at the LACNIC Technical Forum that will meet within the framework of the LACNIC 39 event (location to be confirmed).
+- The opportunity to present the results of their work at the LACNIC Technical Forum within the LACNIC event of May 2024

 - Access to training on technical topics, soft skills, and cross-cutting topics of general interest.